AgustinPalmaM/buda_api/README.md

 ## Usage

-This orject has four routes to get the data, you can run rails routes and get all the information:
+This object has four routes to get the data, you can run rails routes and get all the information:

 ```
 >>rails routes